rebase-energy/EnergyDataModel/docs/index.rst

-Welcome to docs for EnergyDataModel!
+Welcome to the docs for EnergyDataModel!
 ===========================================

 Indices and tables